timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Beauty of Backward Compatibility

-One of the most elegant aspects of the TS Pico is how it preserves the familiar LOAD and SAVE commands you already know.
+One of the most elegant aspects of the TS-Pico is how it preserves the familiar LOAD and SAVE commands you already know.
 Once you have a TAP file mounted, your TS 2068 behaves exactly as it always has - but faster and more reliably than ever before.

 ### Loading Programs the Familiar Way